wbrakowski/AL-Navigator/README.md

 ## Features

-- Automatic creation of variables
-- DataItem Jumping
-- OnAfterGetRecord Jumping
-- Trigger Jumping
-- Keys Jumping
-- Actions Jumping
-- Var Section Jumping
-- Create Procedure Stub (removed)

-## Usage

 ![Shortcuts](resources/Shortcuts.png)

-- Use the shortcut Ctrl + Alt + l to jump to last line of local var section (fast way to    declare new variables)
+- Ctrl + Alt + l: jump to last line of local var section (fast way to    declare new variables)
-- Use the shortcut Ctrl + Alt + g to jump to the last line of global var section (fast way to declare new variables)
+- Ctrl + Alt + g: jump to the last line of global var section (fast way to declare new variables)
-- Use the shortcut Ctrl + Alt + k to jump to the keys section in your .al file
+- Ctrl + Alt + k: jump to the keys section in your .al file
-- Use the shortcut Ctrl + Alt + a to jump to next action in a page .al file
+- Ctrl + Alt + a: jump to next action in a page .al file
-- Use the shortcut Ctrl + Alt + t to jump through all triggers in your .al file
+- Ctrl + Alt + t: jump through all triggers in your .al file
-- Use the shortcut Ctrl + Alt + d to jump through data items in your .al report file
+- Ctrl + Alt + d: jump through data items in your .al report file
-- Use the shortcut Ctrl + Alt + j to jump through OnAfterGetRecord triggers in your .al file
+- Ctrl + Alt + j: jump through OnAfterGetRecord triggers in your .al file

-- Use the shortcut Ctrl + o + d to jump to the OnDeleteTrigger
+- Ctrl + o + d: jump to the OnDeleteTrigger
-- Use the shortcut Ctrl + o + m to jump to the OnModifyTrigger
+- Ctrl + o + m: jump to the OnModifyTrigger
-- Use the shortcut Ctrl + o + i to jump to the OnInsertTrigger
+- Ctrl + o + i: jump to the OnInsertTrigger